 |Entry Application and Period|

 |Entry Application and Period

 (1) Apply via online.

-1) Entry registration will not be accepted on the event day (March 12th).
+1) There will be no number pickup on the event day (March 11th).

-2) Entry registration will not be accepted other time than the period above.
+2) There will be no number pickup at any other time than the mentioned above.

 Presentation venue: Nagoya Dome